A Beginner’s Guide to Film Photography

 Making photographs: metering light and making exposures.

-When taking photographs, many newer film cameras will take care of exposure for you.
+When taking photographs, many newer film cameras will take care of the exposure metering for you.
 Some will focus your lens as well — just like your digital camera.

 For manual film cameras, there is a way to measure light using nothing but your eyes.
 However, this is not a beginner’s technique.
-If interested, look up Sunny 16 rule.
+If interested, look up the Sunny 16 Rule.

 Some cameras will let you choose either of the above or let you shoot fully manual.
 Cameras that offer this way of shooting often stay fully functional, even when the battery runs out.